PET scans are a type of test that create 3 dimensional (3D) pictures of the inside of your body. PET stands for positron emission tomography.

-You’ll usually have a PET scan in the x-ray radiology department as an outpatient.
+You usually have a PET scan in the radiology or nuclear medicine department as an outpatient.
 These scanners tend to be only in the major cancer hospitals.
 So you might have to travel to another hospital to have one.

 Why you might have a PET scan

 - find out how big it is and whether it has spread (stage a cancer)

 - show whether a lump is cancer or not

 - decide the best treatment for your cancer